yochaigal/cairn/resources/monsters/zombie.md

 2 HP, 12 STR, 6 DEX, 3 WIL, jagged nails and broken teeth (d6)

 - Re-animated corpse brought back through necromantic ritual or fell influence.
-- Mindlessly attacks the living.
-- **Mindless**: Immune to all mind-influencing effects, including **Morale**.
+Immune to all mind-influencing effects.
+- **Critical Damage**: Target becomes infected, and is _deprived_.
+Without the services of a specialist or healer, they will become a zombie in 1d4 days.
-- **Necrotic Animus**: If not utterly destroyed (fire, complete dismemberment, etc.), the Zombie will rise again in one **Turn**.
+- If not utterly destroyed (fire, complete dismemberment, etc.), the Zombie will rise again within a few minutes.